BredaUniversityADSAI/2024-25d-fai2-adsai-group-nlp6/README.md

 2.  **Run the CLI Script:**
     Execute the script from the project root, providing the text as an argument:
     ```bash
-    python src/emotion_clf_pipeline/cli.py "Feeling really happy today!"
+    python src/emotion_clf_pipeline/cli.py "https://www.youtube.com/watch?v=jNQXAC9IVRw"
     ```
+    You can also specify a base filename for outputs and the transcription method:
+    ```bash
+    python src/emotion_clf_pipeline/cli.py "YOUR_YOUTUBE_URL" --filename my_video_output --transcription whisper
+    ```
-    The predicted emotion details will be printed to the console in JSON format.
+    The predicted emotion details for transcribed sentences will be printed to the console in JSON format.

 ## 👥 Contributing Guide